pombredanne/red-fab-deploy/README.markdown

 ### Autoscaling
 Currently only works for postgresql and web, although anything that doesn't need inter-server communication should be fine.
 Autoscaling only works on EC2.

+IMPORTANT: Right now for postgres autoscaling to work, your clusters need to be named 'database' and 'web', with the correct server_types (see below).

 ### Backwards Compatibility
 Every effort has been made to ensure backwards compatibility... but I'm sure something will be broken.
 Sorry.